 You’ve finally done it.
 You’ve hit your goal weight! *Virtual high five!* You’ve been dedicated and focused and put time and energy into reaching this achievement — so now what?

 When you’ve accomplished something this important, the last thing you want to do is to lose that progress you’ve made by falling back into old habits — which is why the Jenny Craig maintenance program can help keep you on the right track.
 On the program, you’ll move away from weight loss and begin focusing on maintaining your goal weight.
 The Jenny Craig maintenance program is designed to teach you how to sustain your goal and show you how you’ll apply what you’ve learned to your everyday life.
-And you won’t have to do it alone — a dedicated consultant will provide you with one-on-one support every step of the way.
+And you won’t have to do it alone — a dedicated coach will provide you with one-on-one support every step of the way.

 What is the Jenny Craig maintenance program?

 Once you’ve reached your goal weight, your new journey begins.
 Maintaining your weight and healthy lifestyle are the keys to your long-term success.
 Jenny Craig’s maintenance program aims to support you at your goal weight with a combination of personalized consultations and nutritionist-designed menus.
 This program is the best tool to help you build your confidence and knowledge of the healthy strategies you’ll continue using long after you’ve achieved your goal.

 Whether your goal was to lose 16 pounds or 60, there are plenty of health benefits associated with weight loss.
 New research suggests gradually losing even 5 to 10 percent of your weight may provide these and other benefits, especially for those who are overweight or obese:1-3

 - Reduce risk of Type 2 diabetes

 By actively maintaining your weight, you’re giving yourself the best opportunity to continue enjoying all the benefits of your weight loss, now and in the future.